Fate Assessment - Polestar Astrology

 What is the difference between this system and other systems?

-Chinese astrology is a mathematically-derived system of calculations originally based on the movements of stars.
+Chinese astrology is a mathematically-derived system of calculations originally based on the movements of stars, seasonal patterns, and biological cycles.
 Much like our calendar system used in the Western world, it is a simplified mathematical system based on the mathematical consistency of the celestial patterns.
 Foremost expert on Chinese Astrology, Derek Walters provides further explanation of this form of 'calculation', clarifying (emphasis mine):

 "Suàn mìng (算命) could be accurately translated as 'fortune-telling' in the old sense of the word 'tell' - meaning to reckon or calculate (as in 'bank teller').
 However, the expression has such a specific meaning that it is now translated by the term 'Fate Calculation'.
 This is a method of looking into future events by means of a complex system of numerology which is particularly Chinese, having no parallel in any other culture.
 A by-product of astrology, its calculations are based directly on the calendar rather than the astronomical events on which the calendar is based.
 The reasons for its creation stem from the fact that Grand Astrology was reserved for the Imperial Court, and there was a demand for a Lesser Astrology which could be used to determine the destinies of the common people.
 Although the use of tables of planetary positions was forbidden on pain of death, it seemed to some astrologers that so regular and ordered were the motions of the Heavens that it was no longer necessary to observe them.
 In this, of course, the Fate Calculators differed from the Heaven Watchers, who discovered and recorded such events as comets, novae - and the mysterious Ch'i.
 In fact, the criteria of Fate Calculation were entirely numerical.
 The Stem and Branch of the year is a notional figure, independent of the calendar, and the same is true of the Stem and Branch of the day.
 But the Branch of the hour is tenuously related to an astronomical event - the length of the day, itself determined by the position of the Earth relative to the Sun.
 Similarly, the Branch for the month is determined by the progress of the Earth round the Sun, the Branch changing at (nearly) every New Moon.
 Cheng Hsuan AD 127-200, in his commentaries to the Shih Ching (Book of Poetry) speaks of lucky and unlucky years, seasons, months, days, stars, and lunar phases.
 Thus, the foundation for the discipline were known in Han (Dynasty) times, but it was not until the T'ang (Dynasty) that it became the exact system which it has remained to this day."
 (The Complete Guide to Chinese Astrology, p.273, © 1987 Derek Walters)